Under the Korean Commercial Code (KCC), the following types of legal entities are recognised in Korea:

-If a foreign corporation incorporated in a low tax jurisdiction actively engages in business, such foreign corporation is not subject to the CFC rules.
+A foreign corporation that is incorporated in a low tax jurisdiction and actively engages in business is not subject to the CFC rules.
 Furthermore, the CFC rules do not apply to a foreign branch of a Korean corporation.

 Under Korean tax law, the substance-over-form principle applies to both domestic and foreign corporations, and there is no rule relating to substance that applies solely to foreign affiliates.
-The Korean tax authorities tend to use this principle to disregard the immediate foreign recipient of Korean source income due to lack of substance, and attribute the Korean source income directly to the parent company.
+The Korean tax authority tends to use this principle to disregard the immediate foreign recipient of the Korean source income and attribute such income directly to the parent company.

-The National Tax Service (NTS) conducts periodic and non-periodic audits.
+The NTS conducts periodic and non-periodic audits.
 Periodic audits typically take place every four or five years and are usually completed within two months, unless extended.
-In the case of periodic audits, advance notice should be provided fifteen days prior to the commencement of the audit.
+In the case of periodic audits, advance notice should be provided 15 days prior to the commencement of the audit.

 Non-periodic audits do not require prior notice, and can be conducted at any time.
-According to the NTS, taxpayers are selected for a non-periodic audit in the following circumstances:
+According to the NTS, taxpayers are selected for non-periodic audits in the following circumstances:

 Upon completion of a tax audit, written notice of the audit results is provided.
 In the event of any objections, the taxpayer can request a Review of Adequacy of Tax Imposition (RATI) within 30 days of the receipt of such notice (before the final tax assessment is issued).

 Korea has adopted most of the 15 BEPS action plans recommended by the OECD through amending relevant domestic laws and treaties, as follows: